 - No outside alcohol is permitted, including alcoholic beverages as part of your dish.
 Any alcohol used in preparing your dish must be cooked off.

 - Photographs of the event and chefs will be taken throughout the evening and used for event promotion in the future.
-If you do not wish to have your photo used by CASA DeKalb County in CASA event marketing (digital and print), please notify CASA in writing.
+If you do not wish to have your photo used by CASA DeKalb County in CASA event marketing (digital and print), please notify CASA in writing at email@example.com.

-- Warming trays and burners, for those that request it
+- Warming trays and burners, for those who request it

 - Ice for those who request it

-- Small plates, bowls, plastic forks and spoons, salt and pepper
+- Small plates, bowls, plastic forks and spoons, salt and pepper, napkins

 - Gloves for preparing and serving food